bradparker/bradparker.com/bradparker.com/usr/local/src/bradparker.com/site/content/posts/2026-06-30-on-tetrahedra-and-tuition.md

 ## A much simpler answer

-If you're familiar with this problem, or you're very clever, you likely read the above with some powerful bemusement, knowing that there is a _much_ simpler way to solve it.
+There's a decent chance you read the above with some powerful bemusement, knowing that there is a _much_ simpler way to arrive at the answer.

 After figuring out my own method, as described above, I went and looked for other methods.
 What I found was something very tidy, based on the key insight that it's possible to inscribe a regular tetrahedron within a cube.